-IGMPv1 was the first version that allowed to explicitly announce its willingness to receive a particular multicast traffic.
+It was the first IGMP version that allowed to explicitly announce its willingness to receive particular multicast traffic.
 This version had two messages only:

-IGMPv2, the next version of IGMP had some enhancement –
+The next version of IGMP among other IGMP versions had some enhancement –

 - Membership Query was of both types i.e. general (sent to 22.214.171.124) and group-specific (sent to a particular multicast group).
 The general Membership Query is used to find out all multicast groups that the stations are subscribed to.
 The group-specific Membership Query is used to find out if there is a subscriber for a particular group.

 - Leave a message (A new message )to advertise that a station is unsubscribing from a multicast group, allowing the router to stop an unnecessary multicast stream feed much more promptly.

 - IGMPv2 cleared the way how a multicast querier (a router that sends Queries) is elected if there are multiple multicast routers connected to a common network.
 In IGMPv1, all multicast routers were expected to send Queries.
 The IGMPv2 stipulates that only the multicast router with the lowest IP address on the segment shall become the Querier and send Queries.
 Other routers are free to listen to the Replies (they have to do it anyway) but they do not send Queries themselves.